 Microsoft 365 licensing is a bit different than your normal on-premise software.
-With Microsoft 365, rather than purchase a SKU as you may have previously with Microsoft, you commit to a plan subscription, for example, Microsoft 365 E1.
+This blog will uncover the differences between Office 365 E1 vs. Business Basic.
+With Microsoft 365, rather than purchase a SKU as you may have previously with Microsoft, you commit to a plan subscription, for example, Microsoft Office 365 E1.
 When Microsoft 365 services were first released, it was fairly difficult to move between plans; however, recently Microsoft has made this process much easier and has also simplified plan structure and began allowing organizations to mix and match plans as needed for their businesses.

 With the Business Basic plan, you may run into a couple of major scalability issues as an enterprise organization.
 First, you will only be allowed to license up to 300 users, so if you have more than that currently or plan to soon, you’ll need to ditch the Basic options.
 In addition, if you plan on scaling SharePoint extensively, with the Microsoft 365 Basic plans you will only be allotted up to 20 website collections, while with an Microsoft Office 365 E1 subscription you can have up to 500K website collections.
 Essentially, you will need to plan for scalability very carefully if you choose Microsoft 365 Business Basic.